Tag: Chicago Trivia

 Chicagohenge

 Twice each year—within a few days of the spring and fall equinoxes—the setting sun aligns with Chicago’s grid street system, providing a simple, but remarkable visual phenomenon.
-The setting sun can be seen between skyscrapers from any east-west street downtown for about ten days each spring and fall, but near-perfect alignment occurs on just two evenings each year.
 The exact dates and peak viewing times vary slightly from year to year.